bartTC/django-markup/README.rst

 Changelog
 =========

+v1.0 (in development):
+    - Removed some 5 year old dust
+    - Removed CreoleParser library in favor of a pypi package
+    - Django 1.8+ compatible
+    - Tests

 v0.4 (2011-06-1):
-    Added a widont filter.
-MarkupField is South compatible.
-Tested with Django 1.3.
+    - Added a widont filter
+    - MarkupField is South compatible.
+    - Tested with Django 1.3

 v0.3 (2009-07-29):
     django-markup now ships with a builtin creole parser.
 Advantage is, that